 Alfuzosin may also be used to help your body "pass," or get rid of, kidney stones through urination.

-HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before you start using alfuzosin and each time you get a refill.
-If you have any questions, consult your doctor or pharmacist.
+HOW TO USE: Read the Patient Information Leaflet if available from your pharmacist before you start taking alfuzosin and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.

-Take this medication by mouth once daily after a meal or as directed by your doctor.
+Take this medication by mouth as directed by your doctor, usually once daily after a meal.
 This medication works best when taken with food.
-Taking alfuzosin on an empty stomach may decrease the absorption of this drug and reduce its effectiveness.
+Taking alfuzosin on an empty stomach may make it not work as well.

 Do not crush or chew extended-release tablets.
 Doing so can release all of the drug at once, increasing the risk of side effects.
 Also, do not split the tablets unless they have a score line and your doctor or pharmacist tells you to do so.
 Swallow the whole or split tablet without crushing or chewing.

-Use this medication regularly in order to get the most benefit from it.
-Remember to take it after the same meal each day.
+Take this medication regularly to get the most benefit from it.
+To help you remember, take it after the same meal each day.